5 Problems With Mutual Funds That You Should Know About

 Lastly, mutual funds have a strange characteristic when it comes to taxes.
 You could owe tax even if the value of your investment is going down!
 When a fund sells a stock for a profit — whether it’s by design or forced — it passes the tax bill on to you in the form of annual capital gains distribution.
 If your timing is bad, for example, you buy just before the fund makes its capital gains distribution or you buy during the year that the fund manager is taking a lot of profit, you could end up paying a very big tax bill for no good reason.

-How To Avoid Mutual Funds Problems and Pitfalls
+How to Avoid Mutual Funds Problems and Pitfalls

 As I mentioned at the beginning, mutual funds make sense for some investors under certain circumstances.
 However, there are occasions when you want to choose other alternatives.
 In my opinion, one of the best alternatives is Exchange-Traded Funds (ETFs).
 Although you have to pay trade commissions, the expense ratio is much lower than an equivalent mutual fund.
 And due to how ETFs are created, the remaining four problems are virtually eliminated.

-8 Comments
+10 Comments

 Dividend Growth Investor